 For more details on the studies listed above, see the Health Professional version.

 Another study, the BCN02-Romi trial (NCT02616874), is a Phase I trial that is looking at the use of an investigational therapeutic vaccine called MVA.HIVconsv in combination with romidepsin in participants who have already received investigational therapeutic vaccines during a separate trial.9,16

 What side effects might romidepsin cause?

-In Part A of the REDUC trial discussed under the previous question, all romidepsin-related side effects that occurred were considered mild in severity and resolved within a few days.
+In Part A of the REDUC trial (NCT02092116) discussed under the previous question, all romidepsin-related side effects were mild in severity and resolved within a few days.
 The most common side effects related to romidepsin were abdominal symptoms (such as nausea, stomach growling, and abdominal pain) and fatigue.
-Some mild changes in white blood cell counts and T cell counts were seen.13
+Some mild changes in white blood cell counts and T cell counts were seen.15

-In Part B of the REDUC trial, the majority of side effects that occurred were mild in severity.
+In Part B of the REDUC trial, the majority of side effects were mild in severity.
 Side effects associated with romidepsin included fatigue and nausea.
 One side effect associated with romidepsin—mild hair loss—did not resolve by the end of the study.
 Side effects related to Vacc-4x plus the adjuvant and to the treatment interruption also occurred.17

 Because romidepsin is still being studied, information on possible side effects of the drug is not complete.
 As testing of romidepsin continues, additional information on possible side effects will be gathered.

 Where can I get more information about clinical trials studying romidepsin?